Admin Sign In

 Once you've identified your search terms and synonyms, the final pre-search step is to combine those terms into search strings.

-Online search tools like the library catalog and databases require a specific format for search statements, including the use of words called Boolean operators.
+To give you the most precise results, online search tools like the library catalog and databases require a specific format for search statements, including the use of words called Boolean operators.
 Boolean operators are the words AND, OR, and NOT.
 Placing these words between your search terms will help you find books and articles that are targeted to your research topic.

 Boolean and operator